AP reporter recounts moments after Hawaii missile alert

 My plan was to make it to a Target in Kailua and shelter there.
 Plenty of food, strong structure, far from a likely ground zero.
 I had my laptop and everything I needed for work and figured I would be able to do my job and hopefully protect my daughter.

 We jumped in my car and drove away from Honolulu.
 Others had the same idea, it seemed.
-People were driving extremely fast away from the center of town, but traffic was still light enough that cars were flowing over the highway that connects the leeward side of Oahu to Honolulu.
+People were driving extremely fast away from the center of town, but traffic was still light enough that cars were flowing over the highway that connects the east side of Oahu to Honolulu.

 You could see the panic on people's faces, blatantly using their cellphones while driving — something we've learned through hefty traffic fines not to do.